grafana/xk6-kerberos/README.md

 ### How to run

 [Docker Engine](https://docs.docker.com/engine), or a compatible alternative, is required.
-Please, make sure to have it installed before to start.
+Please make sure to have it installed before starting.

 Run locally the Kerberos' testing environment.